pyDjangoDev/Signal-Setup-Guide/signal-server/README.md

-# Setup Guide: Signal Server
+# Signal Server Setup Guide: Service

 *This guide is written by using Signal **v3.21**.*